LipengSheng33/cse15l-lab-reports/lab4.md

 <img width="332" alt="Screen Shot 2023-05-22 at 5 54 29 PM" src="https://github.com/LipengSheng33/cse15l-lab-reports/assets/130394449/55073680-c04f-46bc-8352-9ec2ed0f823f">

 Step 8: from Step 6, we know there is test.sh file that can test the java documents in lab7 and from Step 7, we know the path of lab7.
-Then we just type in "bash test.sh" plus the path of lab 7 to test the java files in lab7 and we will see result like this:
+Then we just type in ```<bash test.sh>``` plus the path of lab 7 to test the java files in lab7 and we will see result like this:

 <img width="732" alt="Screen Shot 2023-05-22 at 5 57 23 PM" src="https://github.com/LipengSheng33/cse15l-lab-reports/assets/130394449/001fca5a-ef5a-47cd-ad1e-804d0e0679fd">